hardwarehacklab/hardwarehacklab.github.io/app/_projects/aphera-music.md

  - name     : "George Woskob"
 ---

 Aphera Music Instruments Suite is an iPhone app that houses several different instruments and facilitates jam sessions with multiple people.
-It was designed and built by ThoughtWorks consultant George Woskob, who has been working on it since November 2015.
+It was designed and built by Thoughtworks consultant George Woskob, who has been working on it since November 2015.
 He expects to release it in the App Store soon.

 <figure>
 	<img src="/images/projects/2016/aphera-music/slider-synth.png">